TeachBooks/sphinx-iframes/README.md

  that can be used to quickly insert an iframe with standard sizing and styling.

 ## Installation
-To use this extenstion, follow these steps:
+To use this extension, follow these steps:

 **Step 1: Install the Package**